 Within my travels of close to fifty countries and almost all fifty states, one of my definite interests has been dining in historical haunts.
-Savannah has its share of restaurants in historical buildings, The Olde Pink House being one of them.
-This lovely Southern Cuisine restaurant sits inside a stately Georgian mansion that dates back to the late 1700s and is a National Historical Landmark in Savannah.
+Savannah, Georgia has its share of restaurants in historical buildings and homes, with The Olde Pink House being one of them.
+This lovely Southern Cuisine restaurant sits inside a stately Georgian mansion that dates back to the late 1700s, and is a National Historical Landmark in Savannah.

-The house started off with painted white plaster over the native red brick.
-Well, as we know white and red make pink.
+The house started off with painted white plaster over the native red brick, and as we know white and red make pink.
 That is what happened soon after the exterior was plastered and painted, the red brick bled through.
-Despite how many times the house was painted white, it always mysteriously turned pink.
+Despite how many times the house was painted white, it always turned itself pink.

 For more information: The Olde Pink House – History Revisited